 Based on WHO Conceptual framework (2013), child stunting also causes some consequences.
 In the short-term, child stunting has an impact on health (morbidity and mortality), developmental or growth (cognitive, motoric, and language), and economy (health expenditure and cost for sick child).
 According to the World Bank Group (2016), stunting causes an 11 percent decrease in GDP and reduces up to 20 percent of the revenue of adult workers.
 Suppose the prevalence of stunting increases by 1 percent and the GDP increases by 2.2 percent.
-This is also consistent with the findings of Alcazar et al. (2012), who determined that the productivity-related costs of stunting in Peru totaled 2.2 percent of GDP.
-Bagriansky et al. (2014) investigate the impact of stunting in Cambodia, which costs more than \$400 million per year, or roughly 2.5 percent of annual GDP, with children accounting for 57 percent of the stunting problem.
+This is also consistent with the findings of Alcazar et al. (2012), who determined that the productivity-related costs of stunting in Cambodia, which costs more than \$400 million per year, or roughly 2.5 percent of annual GDP, with children accounting for 57 percent of the stunting problem.